Pinks (TV series)

 The original was aired by Speed in the United States and Canada, and also airs on Fox Sports 3 in Australia.
 The series is produced by Pullin Television.
-The 2016 version will air on Outdoor Channel and Fox Sports Racing starting in March 2016 Produced by Brian Bossone's production company Boss One Media llc.
+The 2016 version aired on Outdoor Channel and Fox Sports Racing starting in March 2016 Produced by Brian Bossone's production company Boss One Media llc.

 Competitors compete in a drag race (although in the original Pinks, there was a stepladder shifter kart race in Series 1, and the original franchise was based more on illegal street racing) in the franchise.
 The formats differ between the franchise's formats.

 In the original series, the illegal street racing style drag race has provisions of the winner claiming ownership of the losing vehicle.

 The race format changed slightly through each season: